ohmage/android/README.md

 DEPENDENCIES
 ------------

-There is a dependency on `ReminderLib` which has not been release yet.
+There is a dependency on `ReminderLib` which has not been released yet.
 To build the project on your own now, you will have to remove that library and remove any references to it.